Close

 Non-Immigrant Type B Visa (Single Entry)

 This is your starting point.
+The visa fee is 2,000 Baht for single-entry with three-month validity (approximately 220 AED or 60 USD).
 Valid for 90 days from entry, this visa suits entrepreneurs conducting preliminary business exploration, attending meetings, or setting up initial operations.
-Processing typically takes 3-5 working days at Thai embassies in India.
+Processing might take up to 3-10 working days, excluding the date of submission and payment.

 Non-Immigrant Type B Visa (Multiple Entry)

 For established business relationships requiring frequent travel, the multiple-entry variant offers validity of one year with 90-day stays per entry.
+The visa fee is 5,000 Baht for multiple entries with one-year validity (approximately 550 AED or 164 USD).
 This option requires stronger documentation proving ongoing business connections in Thailand.

 Visa Comparison at a Glance